* Updated 2022

-The Portland area has so many great cafes and coffee shops to pick from but here is a list of my favorites that I encourage you to check out for yourself.
+The Portland area has so many great cafes and coffee shops to pick from.
+To help you find a delicious cup of joe, here is a list of my favorites (in no particular order), that I encourage you to check out.
 Breakfast is the most important meal of the day, so try one of these places below to start it out right.

-LB Kitchen is a charming cafe located in both the east and west ends of Portland serving healthy lunch and breakfast (hence the name).
-Being honest this eatery can be considered a bit pricier for the portion sizes.
-While this usually bothers me, it doesn't here because I can see and taste what I am paying for: brightly colored foods and drinks made with organic and locally sourced ingredients.
+LB Kitchen is a charming cafe located on the east end of Portland serving healthy lunch and breakfast (hence the name).
+You can expect to get brightly colored foods and drinks made with organic and locally sourced ingredients.